Drawing a Bird: Tips & tricks to help you draw every bird possible

 Then I panicked, tried to fix my mistake, and drew very unnatural-looking cross lines in the area around the throat and chest.
 The result looks more like netting than feathers.

-So I strongly recommend not to imitate these steps.
+So I strongly recommend not imitating these steps.

 The feathers looked much better and more realistic when I drew the crossing strokes shorter.